 Individuals with speech, language, or cognitive deficits can greatly benefit from the massive amount of speech therapy apps on the market.
-Apps can provide a context for communication, a shared context, and scaffolding to facilitate the achievement of therapy goals.
+Apps can provide a context for communication and easily accessible ways to facilitate the achievement of therapy goals.
 Plus, research shows that additional practice outside of speech therapy has been shown to help individuals make advancements and improve their speech skills.

 In fact, many clinicians and speech-language pathologists have dedicated resources and their clinical knowledge to developing speech-related apps.
 These apps are a quick and easy way for adults to practice their speech, language, and cognitive skills.

 **Apps are not intended to replace speech therapy services, but they can supplement for additional practice outside of speech therapy.**

 - TalkPath News - Individuals with speech and language disorders often report difficulty understanding the news.
 This app was developed to help solve for this issue.
 The news app is updated Monday through Friday with news stories read a slower pace.
 It's free to use and available for download on the App Store and Google Play.

 - Counting Money - This app is designed to help people of all ages count money.
 Counting Money can also be used as a brain training exercise for adults and any one else looking to improve their skills at counting money.
 It's free to use and available for download on the App Store.

 - SmallTalk Aphasia - Designed for people with aphasia, an impairment in the ability to use language, SmallTalk Aphasia provides a vocabulary of pictures and videos that talk in a natural human voice.
 It's free to use and available for download on the App Store.